 I'm the writer of the Uncivil War series of books and have just finished an original graphic novel for the amazing First Second Books that I'm dying to talk about but can't yet.
 Same goes for a project I'm working on with the great Kelley Jones: wanna tell you all about it, can't.
 I used to edit Detective Comics, the flagship title of DC Comics, as well as Batman: Black & White, Green Arrow, Nightwing, and The Batman Adventures.
 I later went on to write The Gotham Adventures, and helped create not one, but two new Batgirls, the first as the co-writer of DC's first ever monthly Batgirl series and the second as the writer of Batgirl Beyond.
 I've also written children's books, animation, music reviews, webcomics and novels.
-I live down San Diego way with my magnificent wife, children's author Melissa Wiley, and most of our six children.
+I live up in the Pacific Northwest with my magnificent wife, children's author Melissa Wiley, and most of our six children.
 (One escaped.)
 I also write about music at Reason to Believe.

 And the tl;dr version: